Himalayan Singing Bowl Therapy

 In the Nepali method, the bowls are arranged around the body, with each bowl next to its associated chakra.
 There, the client lies on a mat on a rug or carpeted floor, with the bowls on the rug.
 The healer squats or kneels throughout the session.

-Singing bowls can also be used for warm water massage or sound massage, uses I have not yet tried on my clients.
+Singing bowls can also be used for warm water massage or sound massage.
+Since I am not a licensed massage practitioner, I have opted not to do this massage treatment.

 For concerts or group sound baths, the bowls are usually played in a free-form fashion using the leather wrapped sticks, or the bowl is rubbed around the rim with the wooden end of the stick to make the bowl sing.